dotnet/docs-aspire/docs/extensibility/custom-component.md

 ## Expose component wrapper functionality

 The goal of .NET Aspire components is to expose the underlying client library to consumers through dependency injection.
-In the case of MailKit and for this example, the `SmtpClient` class is what you want to expose.
+With MailKit and for this example, the `SmtpClient` class is what you want to expose.
 You're not wrapping any functionality, but rather mapping configuration settings to an `SmtpClient` class.
 It's common to expose both standard and keyed-service registrations for components.
 Standard registrations are used when there's only one instance of a service, and keyed-service registrations are used when there are multiple instances of a service.
-Sometimes this can be achieved by using a factory pattern.
+Sometimes, to achieve multiple registrations of the same type you use a factory pattern.
 Add the following code to the `MailKit.Client` project in a file named _MailKitClientFactory.cs_:

 :::code source="snippets/MailDevResource/MailKit.Client/MailKitClientFactory.cs":::

 The `MailKitClientFactory` class is a factory that creates an `ISmtpClient` instance based on the configuration settings.
-It's responsible for returning an `ISmtpClient` implementation that's connected to a configured SMTP server and optionally authenticated.
+It's responsible for returning an `ISmtpClient` implementation that has an active connection to a configured SMTP server and optionally authenticated.
 Next, you need to expose the functionality for the consumers to register this factory with the dependency injection container.
 Add the following code to the `MailKit.Client` project in a file named MailKitClientServiceCollectionExtensions.cs_:

 :::code source="snippets/MailDevResource/MailKit.Client/MailKitClientServiceCollectionExtensions.cs":::

 The preceding code adds two extension methods on the `IHostApplicationBuilder` type, one for the standard registration of MailKit and another for keyed-registration of MailKit.

+> [!TIP]
-Extension methods for .NET Aspire components should extend the `IHostApplicationBuilder` type and following the `Add<Name>` naming convention where the `<Name>` is the thing you're adding.
+> Extension methods for .NET Aspire components should extend the `IHostApplicationBuilder` type and follow the `Add<MeaningfulName>` naming convention where the `<MeaningfulName>` is the type or functionality you're adding.

-Both extensions ultimately rely on the private `AddMailKitClient` method to register the `MailKitClientFactory` with the dependency injection container as a scoped-life service.
-The reason for registering the `MailKitClientFactory` as a scoped service is due to the fact that the connection (and authentication) operations are considered expensive and should be reused within the same scope where possible.
+Both extensions ultimately rely on the private `AddMailKitClient` method to register the `MailKitClientFactory` with the dependency injection container as a [scoped service](/dotnet/core/extensions/dependency-injection#scoped).
+The reason for registering the `MailKitClientFactory` as a scoped service is because the connection (and authentication) operations are considered expensive and should be reused within the same scope where possible.
 In other words, for a single request, the same `ISmtpClient` instance should be used.

-The pattern for binding component settings to the builder's configuration, is to first instantiate the settings class and then bind settings to the specific section of the configuration.
+To invoke the delegate after configuration binding, the consumer should instantiate the settings class and then bind the settings to the specific section of the configuration.

-After they're bound to the existing configuration, the optional `configureSettings` delegate is invoked with the `settings` instance.
 This allows the consumer to further configure the settings, ensuring that manual code settings are honored over configuration settings.
-Next, considering whether or not the `serviceKey` value was provided, the `MailKitClientFactory` is registered with the dependency injection container as either a standard or keyed service.
+After that, depending on whether the `serviceKey` value was provided, the `MailKitClientFactory` should be registered with the dependency injection container as either a standard or keyed service.

 > [!IMPORTANT]
 > It's intentional that the `implementationFactory` overload is called when registering services.
 The `CreateMailKitClientFactory` method throws when the configuration is invalid.
 This ensures that creation of the `MailKitClientFactory` is deferred until it's needed and it prevents the app from erroring out before logging is available.